The REM and noise

 The entire REM project is governed by a decree set by the Quebec government.
 In this section, we outline the regulations related to noise.

 All efforts are now focused on the Deux-Montagnes and Anse-à-l’Orme branches, in preparation for their upcoming commissioning.
-Various elements, including noise, need to be validated before the entire network can be opened.
+Various elements, including noise, need to be analyzed before the entire network can be opened.

 What about the rest of the network?